My Journey to You (云之羽)

 How does “My Journey to You” end?

-In Episode 21, Yun Wei Shan departs from the Gong residence, revealing her true identity as a Wufeng assassin.
+- Episode 21 – Yun Wei Shan departs from the Gong residence, revealing her true identity as a Wufeng assassin.
 In Jiuchen Valley, she encounters the four Wang assassins, and together they devise a plan to infiltrate the Gong residence on the day Gong Zi Yu is set to ascend to the position of Sword Wielder.

-Episode 22 delivers the long-awaited showdown between the Gong family and the Wufeng assassins, resulting in numerous casualties among beloved characters.
+- Episode 22 – the long-awaited showdown between the Gong family and the Wufeng assassins, resulting in numerous casualties among beloved characters.
 Elder Hua, Young Master Hua, Hanya Si, and Mister Yue all meet their tragic end in this fierce battle.

-Episode 23 sees the Gong family recuperating from the devastating conflict, only to confront the shocking story of Gong Huan Yu’s betrayal.
+- Episode 23 – the Gong family recuperating from the devastating conflict, only to confront the shocking story of Gong Huan Yu’s betrayal.

-In Episode 24, Gong Shang Jue successfully retrieves the Infinite Heat tablet from Shangguan Qian, showing unexpected mercy when he allows her to leave the Gong residence after learning of her pregnancy.
+- Episode 24 – Gong Shang Jue successfully retrieves the Infinite Heat tablet from Shangguan Qian, showing unexpected mercy when he allows her to leave the Gong residence after learning of her pregnancy.
 Jin Fan and Gong Zi Shang are officially a couple.

 The conclusion of “My Journey to You” leaves many mysteries unresolved and hints at the possibility of a second season.
 We are introduced to new information, revealing that Yun Wei Shan has a twin, and the prospective bride position she assumed in Li Xi town originally belonged to her sister.
 Yun Wei Shan embarks on a journey to visit her true family, but she is met with the unexpected presence of Wufeng.
 Meanwhile, Gong Zi Yu remains at the Gong residence, filled with sorrow, as he believes Yun Wei Shan has chosen freedom over him.
 As the screen fades to black, a heavy door creaks open, leaving the story of “My Journey to You” with an open-ended conclusion.